Borgu: On the Defensive

 Beginning in the late 15th century, the rising power of the Nupe people posed a serious threat to Borgu.
 When they crushed the neighboring Oyo, Alaafin Onigbogi found refuge in Borgu.
-His successor Ofinrin founded a new Oyo capital at Igboho, but the two polities had forged a strong anti-Nupe alliance that became critical to Oyo developing a cavalry force.
+His successor Ofinran founded a new Oyo capital at Igboho, but the two polities had forged a strong anti-Nupe alliance that became critical to Oyo developing a cavalry force.

 Borgu was attacked by the Songhai emperor Sunni Ali in the 1490s, winning a crushing victory at Gwangwarake.
 Askia Mohammed I returned in 1505, perhaps with an eye to converting the stubbornly pagan Wasangari to Islam or controlling the developing Wangara-dominated trade routes.
 The campaign was a very difficult one; sources recall that the Songhai suffered serious defeats, but also briefly occupied Bussa and brought high-ranking captives back to Gao.
 In 1558 and 1563, Askia Daoud renewed the Songhai assault on Bussa, devastating the region.